Sustainable Ways to Manage Stormwater

 What is Stormwater Runoff?

-Stormwater runoff is the product of a rain event causing water to flow into sewers and waterways.
-With the expansion of our bustling cities and the widening sprawl of our urban areas, there are more impermeable surfaces than ever, changing the intensity of stormwater runoff.
-According to Denchak, ‘the average city block can generate more than five times as much runoff as a forested area of equal size’ (Denchak 2022).
+Stormwater runoff is the product of a rain event causing water to flow across the land into sewers and waterways.
+With the expansion of our bustling cities and the widening sprawl of our urban areas, there are more impermeable surfaces than ever, increasing the intensity of stormwater runoff.

 circular economy of water